1920 (film): Production

 One of the producers of the movie, Surendra Sharma, said "never has a supernatural thriller been attempted in a period setting and made at this scale."
 His father-cinematographer Pravin Bhatt and he decided to shoot in candlelight to recreate the conditions during the year of setting – 1920.
 At the same time, they hoped to fill every frame with artistry and create the eeriness of a cold haunting.
-Director Bhatt watched a lot footage of true accounts of poltergeists and hauntings.
+Director Bhatt watched a lot of footage of true accounts of poltergeists and hauntings.
 In addition, he wanted to establish the same style of portraits of this period.
 To achieve this, instead of resorting to computer graphics, he asked Anjorie Alag, the supporting actress to pose for five hours in front of an artist.
 The entire shoot was completed in a 12-hour night shift for 18 days during the winter.

 To further enhance the effect of horror for this film, Ashoke Chowdhury and Indraneil Roy were hired to work on the visual effects.
 When they approached Bhatt and showed him samples of their previous work, they were hired with the instructions that he expected good, international quality work.
 During their work, the film was treated digitally using a specialized software.
 Using this, they were able to make glasses break and generate smoke.
 They made use of techniques such as chroma, rotoscoping and wire-rigs for levitation.
 One of their most challenging scenes in the film was to recreate Mumbai's Victoria Terminus as it was in 1920.
 This required them 40 days of work.

 Several scenes within the movie are identical to scenes in The Exorcist, The Exorcism of Emily Rose, Stigmata and One Missed Call.